Mi-coli/cnc-petal-placement-optimization/README.md

 # Optimization of Rose Petal Placements on Sheet Metal

-*PROJECT CURRENTLY IN PROGRESS!* Please don't mind any missing pieces in my documentation or README as I'm still actively making changes
+*PROJECT CURRENTLY IN PROGRESS!* <br>
+Please don't mind any missing pieces in my documentation or README as I'm still actively making changes

 Python version: 3.11.7 <br/>